About Your Plan

 Withdrawal charges2

-Maximum surrender charge schedule shown; state variations exist for CT and MA.
-The following withdrawal charges apply to the amount withdrawn from the account balance based on the age of the employee’s account.
+The following withdrawal charges apply to the amount withdrawn from the account balance based on the age of the contract/certificate issue date.

 For Strategic Value Annuity:

-For participant allocations in the SVA: If Valdosta City School District determines the need for a partial or full surrender of the SVA, such as moving to another retirement service provider, a surrender charge of 5% of the cash value may apply and will be deducted as a percentage of the amount withdrawn.
+For participant allocations in the SVA: If Valdosta City School District determines the need for a partial or full surrender of the SVA, such as moving to another retirement service provider, a surrender charge computed as a percentage of cash value may apply and will be deducted as a percentage of the amount withdrawn.
 In that situation, a market value adjustment may also apply.
-There are no surrender charges or market value adjustments however for withdrawals on participant-initiated transactions on account of your retirement, death, or separation from service.
+There are no surrender charges or market value adjustments for withdrawals on participant-initiated transactions on account for your retirement, death, or separation from service.
+Additional exceptions may apply.
+See prospectus for details.

 For Mutual Fund Select Portfolios: